QARIMA: A Quantum Approach To Classical Time Series Analysis

-\paragraph{Muna Lua CO2 Performance assessment (OOS).} \subparagraph{\textbf{MSE MAPE comparison}} Following the same protocol as Sunspots, we compare multiple QARIMA$(p,d,q)$ models against a non–seasonal classical comparator ARIMA(5,1,0) on an OOS window of $N{=}120$ months.
+Following the same protocol as Sunspots, we compare multiple QARIMA$(p,d,q)$ models against a non–seasonal classical comparator ARIMA(5,1,0) on an OOS window of $N{=}120$ months.
 Table~\ref{tab:co2-mse-mape} and Fig.~\ref{fig:CO2-mse-mape} show that \emph{high–$p$} quantum models with a small MA term Q(10,1,1), Q(9,1,1), Q(8,1,1), achieve \textbf{large} gains over the classical baseline: MSE drops from $\approx 78.37$ to $\approx 10$ and MAPE from $\approx 2.28\%$ to $\approx 0.75\%$.
 Lower–order quantum variants Q(3–7,1,1) do not improve upon the baseline (MSE $\approx 79$–$86$, MAPE $\approx 2.29$–$2.36\%$), indicating that the CO\textsubscript{2} series benefits from richer autoregressive memory with modest $q$ when using a non–seasonal specification.